takdeerkaur/estimate-slack-command/README.md

 ## Requirements
 Node v8
-ngrok

 ## How to use
 Setup your .env file with the correct values.
-Update `add_to_slack.html` with correct client id.
-Run `node server` in Terminal to run application.
+Follow heroku deployment process or test locally with `ngrok`.